seontechnologies/seon-ios-sdk-public/README.md

 seonfp.sessionId = "CUSTOM_SESSION_ID"

 /* INVOCATION */

-// Compute fingerprint
+// Compute fingerprint asynchronously seonfp.getFingerprintBase64 { fingerprint, error in
-seonfp.fingerprintBase64 { (seonFingerprint:String?) in
+      if let error{
+        // Handle the error
+      } else{
         //set seonFingerprint as the value for the session
         //property of your Fraud API request.
+      }
 }

 ```

 #### Objective-C Integration